Perry’s Victory and International Peace Memorial Quarter

 Perry’s Victory and International Peace Memorial of Ohio honors both a historic naval battle as well as the notion of peace.
 The battle is known as the Battle of Lake Erie and was fought between the United States of America and the British Empire during the War of 1812.
 Six British ships were captured during the battle by the United States.
 The memorial was constructed to be a monument to that battle and everlasting peace between Canada, Great Britain and the United States.

 This memorial is also one of the tallest monuments in the United States.
 It is a 352 foot Doric column that was constructed with the help of several states from 1912 to 1915.
-The federal government assumed control of the monument in 1919, and, in 1936, President Franklin D. Roosevelt named it the Perry’s Victory and International Peace Memorial National Monument after Commodore Oliver Hazard Perry who led the US naval forces against the British.
+The federal government assumed control of the monument in 1919, and, in 1936, President Franklin D. Roosevelt named it the Perry’s Victory and International Peace Memorial National Monument after Commodore Oliver Hazard Perry who led the U.S. naval forces against the British.
 In 1972, it was renamed a national memorial.